Anthony-J-G/ccpputilz/README.md

 # Zig C/C++ Utility Functions

-`zccpputils` is a small utility library for aiding with building C/C++ libraries with zig.
+`zcpputils` is a small utility library for aiding with building C/C++ libraries using Zig's buildsystem.